benessilfie/orion/README.md

 # Orion

-Orion is a  GitHub GraphQL client runs in the terminal.
+Orion is a  GitHub GraphQL client that runs in the terminal.
 It lets the user see the list of their repositories, issues, and pull requests.
 Orion has a graphical UI made using the curses library.